 For Banarsi Das Mehta, it was a warm pot of Meat Beli Ram.

-This dish is now the star at a pop-up aptly named ‘The Undivided Plate’ at Mustard, Worli, Mumbai.
-Host Sherry Malhotra gathered these recipes from her grandparents, hidden gems from their memory of life before the Partition.
+Sherry Malhotra gathered the recipe from her grandparents, a hidden gem from their memory of life before the Partition.
 Meat Beli Ram is a piping hot pot that has crossed borders and survived through the generations.

 “Beli Ram was the head cook in the palace of Maharaja Ranjit Singh, the head of the Sikh Empire in the 1900s.
 It was a simple dish, the cook tossed all the ingredients in one pot.
 But it was the Maharaja’s favourite.
 He devoured this dish and eventually decided to open a local shop that served it to the people of Lahore.
 The ingredients were simple—mutton cooked in green chillies, spices and yoghurt.
 The magic lay in how they came together, it excited the citizens and brought them closer to the king.